-quantity, skill-enabled and interactive health professionals in the future?
-A list of 14 key representative questions is appended: there are of course many others.
-Importantly, CAHS will provide the expertise and neutral space that facilitates to undertake assessments that will answer these questions and inform potential directions for governments, health care facilities, voluntary organizations, academic institutions and research centres.
+the future?
+A list of 14 key representative questions is appended, there are of course many others.
+Importantly, CAHS will provide the expertise and neutral space assessments that will answer these questions and inform potential directions for governments, health care facilities, voluntary organizations, academic institutions and research centres.